abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 The law of associativity
 ---

-Functional composition is special not only because you can take any two morphisms with appropriate signatures and make a third, but because you can do so indefinitely, i.e. given $n$ successive arrows, each of which starts from the object that the previous one points to, we can draw one (exactly one) arrow that is equivalent to the consecutive application of all $n$ arrows.
+Functional composition is special not only because you can take any two morphisms with appropriate signatures and make a third, but because you can do so indefinitely, i.e. for each $n$ successive arrows, each of which has as source object the target object of the previous, we can draw one (exactly one) arrow that is equivalent to the consecutive application of all $n$ arrows.

 ![Composition of morphisms with many objects](../02_category/composition_n_objects.svg)